Eddie Huang: Restaurants

 In December 2009, Huang opened BaoHaus, a Taiwanese bun (刈包) shop, on the Lower East Side of Manhattan.
 In July 2011, he relocated his first shop to 238 East 14th Street in the East Village with an expanded menu.
 In October 2020, Huang announced the permanent closure of BaoHaus.
 Prior to shutting down, the restaurant had been praised by TimeOut for cheap pricing and unique menu items.

+Huang reopened Baohaus in March 2026.
+The new restaurant is located at 97 St. Mark's Place.

 Another restaurant, Xiao Ye, was less successful and closed after poor reviews and controversy over its sales of Four Loko.
 Sam Sifton, a reviewer for The New York Times, awarded the restaurant zero (out of four) stars, and wrote that "if Mr. Huang spent even a third of the time cooking that he does writing funny blog posts and wry Twitter updates, posting hip-hop videos and responding to Internet friends, rivals, critics and customers, Xiao Ye might be one of the more interesting restaurants to open in New York City in the last few months."

 Author

 Huang created the blog called Fresh Off the Boat and later published a memoir with Random House by the same name.
 Fresh Off the Boat: A Memoir was released in early 2013, receiving favorable reviews from Publishers Weekly and The New York Times.

 Double Cup Love: On the Trail of Family, Food, and Broken Hearts in China was published in 2016.

+Huang's first novel, Come Undone, was published in 2026.